sombriks/node-libgpiod/README.md

 ## compiling

-you'll need node development headers, nan (already listed as project dependency) and libgpiod library, utils and development headers
+You'll need node development headers, nan, libgpiod library, utils and the development headers

 ## status

-this is pre-alpha release, not working yet, willing to receive contributions!
+This is pre-alpha release, not working yet, willing to receive contributions!

 ## known issues

 - gpio character device needs special udev rules in order to belong to a special group so non-root users could access it freely
+- libgpiod must be installed in the system correctly with development headers otherwise npm install will fail.